 Checklist for assessing a BnB / guesthouse online-presence

-Things to look at when reviewing the on-line presence of a small hotel, guest-house, bed-and-breakfast or similar.
+This is a list of things to think about when you are reviewing the on-line presence of a small hotel, guest-house, bed-and-breakfast or similar.

 Most businesses shouldn't try to set up everything all at once.
 If they try, they won't learn the skills to keep it all up to date.